-- Bonuses are awarded under our Executive Incentive Bonus Plan (the "Bonus Plan").
+- (2) Bonuses are awarded under our Executive Incentive Bonus Plan (the "Bonus Plan").
 Under the Bonus Plan, executives are eligible to receive a bonus up to a specified maximum percentage of base salary based on performance goals assigned by the Compensation Committee.
-Our named executive officers also are eligible to participate in our Management Stock Purchase Plan (the "Management Plan").
-Under the Management Plan, executives may make an advance election to receive restricted stock units, or RSUs, in lieu of a specified percentage or dollar amount of the executive's annual incentive cash bonus under the Bonus Plan.
-RSUs are issued in whole units only (fractional RSUs are returned to the participant in the form of cash) on the basis of a 33% discount to the fair market value of our common stock on the date the underlying bonus is paid or otherwise would be paid and generally vest three years after the date of grant, at which time they are converted into shares of our common stock unless the executive has previously elected a longer deferral period.
+Our named executive officers also are eligible to participate in our Management Stock Purchase Plan (the "MSPP").
+Under the MSPP, executives may make an advance election to receive restricted stock units, or RSUs, in lieu of a specified percentage or dollar amount of the executive's annual incentive cash bonus under the Bonus Plan.
+RSUs are issued in whole units only (fractional RSUs are returned to the participant in the form of cash) on the basis of a 33% discount to the fair market value of our Common Stock on the date the underlying bonus is paid or otherwise would be paid and generally vest three years after the date of grant, at which time they are converted into shares of our Common Stock unless the executive has previously elected a longer deferral period.
 The "Bonus" column on the table lists that portion of each named executive officer's bonus that was not deferred into the receipt of RSUs.
-The following percentage of each officer's bonus for the fiscal year ended December 31, 2000 was deferred into the acquisition of RSUs: Mr. Bloss--100%; Mr. Smith--30%; Mr. Carlsen--100%; Mr. Bosco--20%; and Mr. Carriere--100%. - (3) Represents the dollar value (net of any consideration paid by the named executive officer) of RSUs received under the Management Plan determined by multiplying the number of RSUs received by the closing market price of our common stock of \$13.69 and \$14.10 respectively on the RSU grant dates of April 6, 2000 and March 16, 2001. - (4) For the year ended December 31, 2000, RSUs were awarded as of March 16, 2001 by dividing the named executive officer's election amount by \$9.45, which was 67% of \$14.10, the closing market price of our common stock on March 16, 2001 (the "2000 RSU Cost").
-For the six months ended December 31, 1999, RSUs were awarded as of April 6, 2000, (the date actual annual incentive bonuses were determined) by dividing the named executive officer's election amount by \$9.17, which was 67% of \$13.69, the closing market price of our common stock on April 6, 2000 ("1999 RSU Cost").
-Each RSU is 100% vested three years after the date of grant, and at the end of a deferral period, if one had been specified by the named executive officer or upon the named executive officer's termination of employment under the Management Plan, we will issue one share of common stock for each vested RSU.
-Cash dividends, equivalent to those paid on the our common stock, will be credited to the named executive officer's account for each nonvested RSU and will be paid in cash to such person when the RSUs become vested.
+The following percentage of their bonus for the fiscal year ended December 31, 2001 was deferred into the acquisition of RSUs: Mr. Bloss--100%; Mr. Smith--30%; Mr. Carlsen--100%; Mr. Frank--35%; and Mr. Nasca--50%. - (3) Represents the dollar value (net of any consideration paid by the named executive officer) of RSUs received under the MSPP determined by multiplying the number of RSUs received by the closing market price of our Common Stock of \$13.69, \$14.10 and \$18.99, respectively on the RSU grant dates of April 6, 2000, March 16, 2001 and February 13, 2002. - (4) For the year ended December 31, 2001, RSUs were awarded as of February 13, 2002 by dividing the named executive officer's election amount by \$12.72 which was 67% of \$18.99, the closing market price of our Common Stock on February 13, 2002 (the "2001 RSU Cost").
+For the year ended December 31, 2000, RSUs were awarded as of March 16, 2001 by dividing the named executive officer's election amount by \$9.45, which was 67% of \$14.10, the closing market price of our Common Stock on March 16, 2001 (the "2000 RSU Cost").
+For the six months ended December 31, 1999, RSUs were awarded as of April 6, 2000, (the date actual annual incentive bonuses were determined) by dividing the named executive officer's election amount by \$9.17, which was 67% of \$13.69, the closing market price of our Common Stock on April 6, 2000 ("1999 RSU Cost").
+Each RSU is 100% vested three years after the date of grant, and at the end of a deferral period, if one had been specified by the named executive officer or upon the named executive officer's termination of employment under the MSPP, we will issue one share of Common Stock for each vested RSU.
+Cash dividends, equivalent to those paid on the our Common Stock, will be credited to the named executive officer's account for each nonvested RSU and will be paid in cash to such person when the RSUs become vested.
 Such dividends will also be paid in cash to individuals for each vested RSU held during any deferral period.